How does it work?

 After you save your details, you can report incidents of nonconsensual sexual contact directly to St. John's through Callisto at any point.

 With Callisto, you have two reporting options.
-You can choose to ‘Report Now’ or ‘Report Together’.
-With ‘Report Now’, you’re sending details of nonconsensual sexual contact to St. John's.
-With ‘Report Together’, you’re sending the identity of your perpetrator ONLY IF someone else identifies the same person.
+You can choose to ‘Report’ or ‘Match’.
+With ‘Report’, you’re sending details of nonconsensual sexual contact to St. John's.
+With ‘Match’, you’re sending the identity of your perpetrator ONLY IF someone else identifies the same person.
 You can choose none, one, or both of these reporting options.

 How to report to St. John's through Callisto: